Minnesota breweries, golf courses and big law firms among recipients of $1 million or more of SBA loan help

 Hazeltine National Golf Club in Chaska, which says on its website that it is “one of only two golf clubs in the country to have hosted every premier championship offered by the USGA and PGA of America,” received $350,000 to $1 million through the PPP, according to the government.
 The private country club charges new members a $12,500 application fee.

-“This is not so much about our members,” said General manager Eric Rule.
-“Our revenue are way down.
+“This is not so much about our members,” said general manager Eric Rule.
+“Our revenues are way down.
 We had no banquet revenue in March, April, May and June.”

 Without the loan, Rule said, Hazeltine probably would have furloughed 125 employees.
 Employers can have the loans forgiven as long as they spend at least 60% of the money on payroll.